What We Do

 “Meeting other people, even grown-ups, showed me how I’m not the only one like the way I am, there are others and that’s the most important thing to remember.
 No one is alone.”

-In October 2022, we launched Cleft Youth, a new Instagram account for 13-18 year olds born with a cleft.
+Cleft Youth is an Instagram account for 13-18 year olds born with a cleft.
 Follow Cleft Youth for content created by and for young people born with a cleft.
+There is also an annual hard-copy Cleft Youth magazine aimed at 6-12-year-olds.

 Learn More about Children and Young People’s Services